corriedotdev/corriedotdev.github.io/_posts/2020-07-19-HDL-STR-LRDP.md

 ---
 layout: post
-title: Low-rate Picture Transmission from Weather Satellites 1
+title: Low-rate Picture Transmission from Weather Satellites
 excerpt: "Watched a really cool video on an attack on a garage door by reverse engineering the radio transmission from the fob.
 I am now looking at taking real time photos from weather satellites."
 categories: [Satellites]
 comments: true
+galleries:
+ 1:
+   -
+     - { url: '/img/first-signal-1.PNG', alt: '1'}
+     - { url: '/img/first-signal-2.PNG', alt: '2'}
 ---

-# What

 # Hardware
  HRPT at a 30 degree the Meteors M2 look out the question, GOES 13 is 25.4..
 Would love to try get an image from GOES 16  and then try a Meteor M2 if the initial GOES 16 test works.
 But doubtful as noted SO NOAA 15 looks like my best bet due to polar orbits.